 "Rather than debating who is right, we examine how the dynamic itself maintains instability."

-Most recurring conflict is not about the surface issue.
+Most recurring conflicts are not about the surface issue.
 It is about deeper emotional needs and the relational cycle organizing the relationship.
 Couples therapy works to slow this pattern down and bring it into view.
 Rather than assigning blame or deciding who is right, the work focuses on helping both partners recognize the cycle itself: how it begins, how each person experiences it internally, and how their respective reactions unintentionally reinforce the very dynamic they both wish would change.

 Often, that cycle includes: